codebeers/codebeers.github.io/_posts/2015-03-13-st-patricks-day.md

 categories: schedule
 ---

-It was a coincidence, since we didn't know when scheduling the meetup, but next Tuesday is St. **Patrick's Day**.
+It was a coincidence, since we didn't know it when we were scheduling the meetup, but next Tuesday is St. **Patrick's Day**.

 We couldn't have a better date for Code Beers, so...